ixpantia/faucet/docs/en/options.md

 to the `Rscript` binary/executable or an alias that is available in your `$PATH`.
 This is also useful in platforms like _Windows_ where the `Rscript` binary/executable may not be available in the `$PATH`.

+## Shutdown

+- CLI: `--shutdown`
+- Environment: `FAUCET_SHUTDOWN`
+- Default: `immediate`
+- Possible values:
+    - `immediate`
+    - `graceful`

+The strategy used for shutting down faucet. `immediate` kills every active connection and shutdown the process. `graceful` waits for all connections to close before shutting down.